schillermann/jspages/README.md

 It is supposed to be a reference to Alan Kay's Smalltalk and the origin of JavaScript with its lightness.

+### Building and transpiling free

+Scripting languages ​​like JavaScript were developed to make changes faster and easier, in contrast to compiler languages.
+So you don't need any extra effort to get JsPages framework running.

 ### [class](<https://en.wikipedia.org/wiki/Class_(computer_programming)>) free

 The keyword class was introduced to align with languages ​​like C++ or Java.